Joint economic and epidemiological modelling of alternative pandemic response strategies: Introduction

 Most studies concerned with optimal epidemic control consider mitigation responses, in the sense that they require that the herd immunity threshold is eventually reached so that there is no further risk of resurgent epidemic activity and therefore no further need for control measures.
 Comparatively little attention has been paid to comparing the aggregate cost of a mitigation response with that of an elimination of suppression response in different epidemiological contexts.
-Martignoni et al. \cite{martignoni2024sars} argued that there are three essential considerations in determining whether elimination is the preferred strategy: healthcare capacity, epidemiological feasibility and cost effectiveness.
+Martignoni et al. \cite{martignoni2024sars} argued that there are three essential considerations in determining whether elimination is the preferred strategy: healthcare capacity, epidemiological feasibility and cost-effectiveness.

-Here, we propose a novel framework that allows the expected costs of mitigation, suppression and elimination strategies to be compared across a range of epidemiological and public health parameters.
+Here, we propose a novel framework that allows the expected costs of mitigation, suppression and elimination strategies to be compared across a range of scenarios.
 Our model for mitigation shares similarities with those described in \cite{toxvaerd2019rational,eichenbaum2021macroeconomics,auld2025economics}.
-We formulate a cost function that comprises the direct costs of the epidemic (due to mortality and morbidity) and the costs of non-pharmaceutical interventions or behavioural changes introduced in response to the epidemic.
+We formulate a cost function that comprises the direct costs of the epidemic (due to mortality and morbidity) and the costs of public health and social measures (PHSMs) or behavioural changes that occur in response to the epidemic.
 In keeping with the economic literature, we model interventions (whether mandated centrally or taken voluntarily) as a costly reduction in potentially transmissive contacts \cite{auld2025economics}.
-We use a direct numerical optimisation approach \cite{montes2025exploring} to find either the control policy that minimises the aggregate cost, or the endogenous response that arises as a result of optimal individual behaviour in the absence of centrally imposed controls.
+We calculate the control policy that minimises the aggregate cost, as well as the endogenous response that arises as a result of optimal individual behaviour in the absence of centrally imposed controls.
 This allows us to estimate the net benefit of intervention against a no-intervention benchmark that takes account of the expected behavioural response.